 Accessibility & prescription status

 In Belgium, LNG EC is available behind the counter from pharmacies, hospitals, and family planning clinics, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
-UPA EC is only available by prescription from pharmacies and hospitals, although anecdotal data suggests that it is sometimes sold without a prescription.
+Since 2015 UPA EC is also available without prescription from pharmacies and hospitals.

 |Type of EC||Approximate Cost||Brand(s) Available|